How it works

-We created the Art Music Fund, in partnership with the Australian Music Centre (AMC) and now SOUNZ, in recognition of the limited opportunities for art music composers to have new works performed.
+We created the Art Music Fund, in partnership with the Australian Music Centre (AMC) and now SOUNZ Centre for New Zealand Music, in recognition of the limited opportunities for art music composers to have new works performed.
 We strongly encourage the support of these partner organisations, who champion the work of art music composers, by becoming either an AMC Financial Member or a Friend of SOUNZ.

 The fund exists to commission new work that is innovative, displays professional compositional craft and represents a benchmark of excellence in its field.